srirupa19/srirupa19.github.io/_posts/2022-04-15-fourth_post.markdown

 This is my fourth blogpost for SoK 2022.

 It's been quite some time since my third blogpost.
-I've been working on adding the Perspective Ellipse Assistant Tool in Krita as a part of SoK'22.
+If you remember, I've been working on adding the Perspective Ellipse Assistant Tool in Krita as a part of SoK'22.

 ## My Progress so far

-#### Merge Request and Status Report
+### Merge Request and Status Report

 Here's the [link](https://invent.kde.org/graphics/krita/-/merge_requests/1343) to my Merge Request.
 Also, feel free to check out my [status report](https://community.kde.org/SoK/2022/StatusReport/Srirupa_Datta).

-#### Creating the Insrcibed Drawable Ellipse
+### Creating the Insrcibed Drawable Ellipse

 My Perspective Ellipse Assistant Tool looked like this as of March 2022.